 How soon should you visit a chiropractor?
 As soon as possible.
 Pain after a car accident is a good indication that you suffered an injury.
-This can include pain in the neck, shoulders, arms, and back.
+This can include pain in the neck, shoulders, arms, wrist and back.
 Stiffness, dizziness, headaches, and blurred vision can also be signs of a serious, but not life-threatening, injury after a car crash.

 You want to get your injuries documented right away after a crash, whether they are serious or not.
 Florida law stipulates that you only have 14 days to have any auto accident injuries documented in order to be eligible for up to $10,000 in personal injury protection insurance benefits.

 If you suffered extensive injuries and go to a hospital, your injuries are documented.
 However, if you forego the emergency medical treatment, you should contact a ChiroCare of Florida doctor immediately to schedule a chiropractic consultation.
 An experienced chiropractic physician can complete an examination and request imaging tests to determine the extent of your injuries.
 Chiropractors are trained to detect soft tissue damage, muscle weakness, loss of range of motion, and damage to the joints.
-Whether it is whiplash, a herniated disc, muscular bruising, or other injuries, the sooner you receive treatment, the better.
+Whether it's whiplash, a herniated disc, muscular bruising, or other injuries, the sooner you receive treatment, the better.